-- The Board of Directors has prepared guidelines for the “Good Corporate Governance and Anti-Corruption Policy” and Code of Conduct, which are distributed to all directors.
+- The Board of Directors develops guidelines for the Good Corporate Governance and Anti-Corruption Policy and Code of Conduct, which are distributed to all directors.
 To ensure their up-to-date, the contents are regularly improved.
-The Company’s directors shall realize crucial measures relevant to the Board of Directors and Sub-committees including major policies and important information of the Company.
-Therefore, the Company’s directors are capable to perform more effectively their duties and responsibilities.
+The Board of Directors then acknowledges crucial criteria regarding the Board of Directors and Subcommittees as well as major policies and important information of BAFS and is able to ensure more effective corporate governance.

 - Managing Director

-- Deputy Director and Director
+- Deputy Director/Assistant Director and Director

-- Evaluate competence of the candidates.
+- Evaluate competence of qualified candidates

 - Managing Director